 Sucuri WordPress plugin is a security and post hack WordPress plugin.
 You can use it right away to fix some of the common security issues like hiding WordPress version, restrict access to WP_content, WP_includes and so on.
 Once your site is hacked, you can use this plugin to find modified files, outdated addons on your blog, update wp-config files and so on.

-Let’s start with first feature which will let you harden the security of your WordPress blog.
+Let’s start with the first feature which will let you harden the security of your WordPress blog.
 Go ahead, install and activate the Sucuri WordPress plugin.

 Click on the harden this site now in front of 1-click hardening to get started.
 Here you will see all the known issues and you can quickly click on “Harden” to fix the problem:

-What I’m most interested in my particular case is, Integrity and post-hack features of this plugin.
+What I’m most interested in my particular case is Integrity and post-hack features of this plugin.

 Using WordPress integrity & Post-Hack Features:

-There are many Post-hack features of this plugin which is useful, and the one that I loved the most is in integrity check.
+There are many Post-hack features of this plugin which is useful, and the one that I loved the most is in the integrity check.

 Latest modified files:

-I also have an option to “select number of previous days” to check for modified files.
+I also have an option to “select the number of previous days” to check for modified files.
 Here is a screenshot after running this module:

-From the above screen you could see bin-75a.php and memcache-75.php are infected files, and opening them also confirmed about the malicious injected code.
+From the above screen, you could see bin-75a.php and memcache-75.php are infected files, and opening them also confirmed about the malicious injected code.
 I removed those files and moved to other features of this plugin.

 Check for admin accounts:

-Many times a hacker create an admin account which is hidden.
-Using Admin user dump feature, you can quickly list all the admin accounts and they last logins.
-For some reasons, last login features didn’t worked in my case, but I could see all the user accounts with admin privilege.
+Using the Admin user dump feature, you can quickly list all the admin accounts and last logins.
+For some reasons, last login features didn’t work in my case, but I could see all the user accounts with admin privilege.

 Now, once you have fixed all the hack issues, it’s time to update your WordPress blog WP-config Keys.

 Over all, this plugin is useful when your blog is hacked or when you want to improve the security of your blog.
 You don’t have to keep this plugin active all the time, simply install and follow the above steps to harden the security and disable the plugin.

 Do let me know what methods are you using to secure your WordPress blog, and if you are using any particular plugin; I would love to know the name.
-If you find this tutorial informative, do share it with other bloggers of WordPress community.
+If you find this tutorial informative, do share it with other bloggers of the WordPress community.